-Of these four, which would one expect to indicate the believers and the Tribulation?
+Of these four, which of them would you expect to indicate the believers and the Tribulation?

 Not surprisingly, the one used is the preposition ek, meaning that Christians will be kept from that entire time of trial...

 But how is the phrase "keep from" used in other NT passages?
 There exists only one passage...